microsoft/onnxruntime/docs/tutorials/on-device-training/ios-app.md

     b.
-The `TrainingSession.trainStep` is responsible for training the model.
+The `TrainingSession.trainStep` function is responsible for training the model.
 It takes in the input data and the labels and returns the loss.
-The input audio data are passed as `ORTValue`.
+The inputs are passed to ONNX Runtime as `ORTValue` objects.
 Thus, we need to convert the input audio `Data` objects and labels to `ORTValue`.

     ```swift
     private func getORTValue(dataList: [Data]) throws -> ORTValue {